It comes in several sizes, for tiny young pups up to the industrial-strength jaws of some larger breeds. Click on the Kong to see it at Amazon.com.

 Do remember to reduce the amount you feed your dog at meals if you are filling many Kongs!
 You can wash your Kongs in a dishwasher.

 I have used Kong dog toys with all my dogs, but never with the imaginative variety of foods that I discovered while researching this page.
-This morning (the day I wrote this page) I gave LarryDog dry dog food, apple slices, and Cheddar cheese — much of his breakfast –in his Kong, and he has been following me around ever since… just in case!
+The day I wrote this page, I gave LarryDog dry dog food, apple slices, and Cheddar cheese — much of his breakfast –in his Kong, and he followed me around for hours… just in case!